-No. To use all HA features, shared storage is required.
+No. To use HA, shared storage is required.
 This enables VMs to be relocated in the event of a host failure.
 However, HA allows VMs that are stored on local storage to be marked for automatic restart if the host recovers after a reboot.